Baxito/Genge/README.txt

-Mobile Genge is an Uber for Grocerries.
+Mobile Genge is an Uber for Groceries.
+This is a revolutionary future of how technology can create impact in Agriculture.